Getting the best deal on a new TV isn’t easy these days.

 If you’re looking for an Amazon product, including the FireTV-enabled televisions from Insignia and other manufacturers, Amazon Prime Day could be a great time to shop.

 Prime Day is a yearly event that usually happens during the second or third week of July.
 When it started, not too many people were aware of it.
-However, Amazon Prime Day has become a perfect time to get great deals on a TV over the years.
+However, if recent commercials are any indication, Amazon Prime Day has become a perfect time to get great deals on a TV over the years.

 Although the main discounts are on Amazon’s own products, you can find deals on hundreds of TV models from several manufacturers.